Marco-Congedo/PermutationTests.jl/docs/src/create your own test.md

 ---

-### Example 2: multiple comparison autocorrelation test
+### Example 2: multiple comparisons autocorrelation test

 With the same ease, we can test simultaneously the autocorrelation at several lags using the multiple comparison version of the correlation test.